 Volunteers of America Western Washington actively supports and promotes Fair Housing through education, outreach, and counseling to ensure that people have the opportunity to provide and secure housing without discrimination.

-Each year we offer more than 20 Renter Certification & Fair Housing training for tenants.
+Each year we offer at least 10 Fair Housing training for tenants.
 Training includes information on:

 - Protected classes

 - Formal complaints

 Locations and times:

 3001 Oakes Avenue